benstackler/County-Research/README.md

 ````
 We are importing an extremely simple table, so our table command reflect only three columns.
 While we don't need population density (population / sq miles), it is interesting to have in our back pocket.

-## Joining Both Tables and Sorting by Ratio
+## Joining Both Tables and Sorting by WIC Usage Rate

 Our question primarily involves WIC data, so we will **use the WIC table as our primary table**.
 We are doing a **left join** on the California County Population table, using county name as the join key.